The Ultimate Guide to Convert Your Website to A Mobile App

 If you’re building a news or blog app, you may want to notify users about new blog posts.
 If it’s an e-commerce app, special sales days or discount codes can be communicated to them through these.
 Social network apps would notify users about new activity in their feed or messages from connections.

-Once you’ve completed filling out the page, save your changes.
-Your app will now allow you to send targeted messages to users.
+This will allow you to send targeted messages to users.
 It will also allow your users to opt out of those notifications (per GDPR compliance), if they so choose.

 This will give you a good sense of what users do when they enter the app.
 It will also help you later determine if there’s any friction preventing them from fully enjoying the experience of the app.